This post is part of my personal blog. It is not intended to be representative of any church or other organization I am associated with.

 And whoever is intoxicated by it is not wise.”

 Ultimately, we are accountable only to God for our choices.
-Although I believe God has spoken clearly on this issue, Satan can still be very convincing.
+I believe God has spoken on this issue.
 We live in a society where the consumption of alcohol for pleasure is considered acceptable in social, business, and private contexts.
 The consensus seems to be that there is no harm in a drink, and that you are missing out on something great if you choose to abstain.
 I know many Christians who likewise sincerely believe moderate drinking is okay.
-From the beginning, Satan has used deceipt to lead people into sin.

 Perhaps following an honest reconsideration of your reasoning and your heart in this matter, we will still presently disagree about what the Bible teaches about drinking.
 I remain open to further discussion and challenges to my own thinking here.
-I sincerely hope we will grow to be unified in this.
+Someday we may grow to be more unified on this.
 I am certain if we both live by faith we eventually will, if not in this life then in the next one.
 I love you.
 I respect you.
-But as for me and my house…